Welcome to our resource centre.

 Capitol will automatically undertake several levy debt recovery steps prior to contacting the committee for instructions.
 This is authorised in the Capitol administration agreement.

 - Initial levy notice (30 days before due date)

 - Reminder levy notice (15 days after due date)

 - First arrears notice (30 days after due date)

 - Second arrears notice (45 days after due date)

 - Letter of demand (60 days after due date) – sent by registered post with delivery receipt

 If a levy debt remains unpaid after the letter of demand expires, Capitol will seek further instructions from the committee on how to proceed with collection action.
 This may include Capitol continuing to monitor until the next levy becomes overdue, or referral to a body corporate lawyer for recovery through the Queensland court system.

 How can I pay my levies?

-- Capitol does not accept levy payments directly – payment can only be made using one of the above options.
+- Capitol does not accept levy payments directly – payment can only be made using one of the options on your levy notice.